-The Chief Executive Officer (CEO) of the County appointed by the Leon County Commission.
+The Chief Executive Officer (CEO) of the County appointed by the Leon County Board of County Commissioners.

-Customer
+Customer:

 The recipient of an output product or service.
 May be internal or external to the organization.

 Debt Service:

 The expense of retiring such debts as loans and bond issues.
 It includes principal and interest payments, payments for paying agents, registrars, and escrow agents.